-In this pose, one leg is folded in so that the foot touches the inner thigh of the opposite leg.
-Then the other leg bends in, the foot lifts up, and is placed on the opposite thigh.
-The hands may rest on the knees, thighs or lap.
+In this pose, one leg is folded in, allowing the foot to touch the inner thigh of the opposite leg.
+Subsequently, the other leg bends in, with the foot lifting and resting on the thigh of the opposite leg.
+The hands can be placed on the knees, thighs, or lap.

 Benefits and Contraindications

 Stretches and strengthens your ankles, knees and inner thighs

 Good pose for meditation and Pranayama also

 Injury or had recent surgery on the knees, ankles, spine, hips, or hamstrings

 Half Lotus Pose can be practiced by anyone, but it may be more challenging for those with tight hips or knee issues.
 Beginners should practice under the guidance of a qualified yoga teacher.

 It is generally not recommended to practice Half Lotus Pose during pregnancy as it puts pressure on the abdominal area and can cause discomfort.
 It is best to speak with a healthcare provider or a qualified yoga teacher before practicing any yoga poses during pregnancy.